 In 2019, Avengers: Endgame had an all-time opening weekend of $357.1 M and the biggest worldwide gross in history, with $2.97 B worldwide.
-With a summer season that had the likes of a Lion King remake ($1.3 B worldwide), John Wick: Chapter 3 ($320 M worldwide), Spiderman: Far From Home ($1.1 B worldwide), and two small horror hits like Annabelle Comes Home ($219 M worldwide) and Midsommar ($34 M worldwide), sales still took a 5% hit.
-Streaming services, such as Netflix and Hulu, and Amazon have become more viable competitors to conventional movie studios.
-Netflix is just as active in acquiring major indie titles or big-budget films, just like a Warner Brothers.
+With a summer season that had the likes of a Lion King remake ($1.3 B worldwide), John Wick: Chapter 3 ($320 M worldwide), Spiderman: Far From Home ($1.1 B worldwide), and two minor horror hits like Annabelle Comes Home ($219 M worldwide) and Midsommar ($34 M worldwide), sales still took a 5% hit.
+Streaming services like Netflix, Hulu, and Amazon have become more viable competitors to conventional movie studios.
+Like a Warner Brothers, Netflix is just as active in acquiring major indie titles or big-budget films.
 Look at Mank, The Irishman, and Roma for quick examples.
 It’s a whole different ballgame that’s going to take a fresh approach.
-Then the COVID-19 pandemic hit in March 2020 and many theaters had to close.
-The movie theater industry was in disarray, with many delayed films and projects they had to find a home.
+Then the COVID-19 pandemic hit in March 2020, and many theaters had to close.
+The movie theater industry was in disarray; they had to find a home with many delayed films and projects.

-If we keep thinking in terms of ‘pre-pandemic box office grosses, we are setting ourselves up for failure.
-Also, losing a moment where the film industry can modernize itself to be accessible to everyone.
+If we keep thinking about ‘pre-pandemic box office grosses, we are setting ourselves up for failure and losing a moment where the film industry can modernize itself to be accessible to everyone.
 Remember Napster?
 One free streaming service upended the music industry.
 Instead of trying to adapt to minimize the damage, they went full force to kill it.
-While having CDs that were priced upwards of $25.
+At the same time, having CDs that were priced upwards of $25.
 Out of Napster’s graveyard grew Kazaa, Audiogalaxy, Bearshare, Limewire, and plenty of others.
 It was a digital hydra that the music industry wasn’t prepared for.
-As they lost money through regular means, they only embraced the concept of selling singles and streaming services like Apple Music and Spotify.
-If you’re a family of four, it’s hard enough to get everyone to go to the theater and agree on what to see.
-Not even factoring in the single ticket price and concessions for everyone.
-If the average ticket price is over $9, then that’s $36-$37, an outing just for tickets.
+As they lost money through traditional means, they only embraced the concept of selling singles and streaming services like Apple Music and Spotify.
+If you’re a family of four, it’s hard enough to get everyone to go to the theater and agree on what to see—not even factoring in the single ticket price and concessions for everyone.
+If the average ticket price is over $9, that’s $36-$37, an outing just for tickets.
 There’s room for cinephiles who enjoy the communal experience of booking their ticket and sitting in that reclining seat.
-Likewise, for the person with a nice couch, television, and sound system.
+Likewise, for the person with a lovely couch, television, and sound system.
 If any company or industry shall know from previous experiences is that consumers remember.

-Just yesterday, Paramount moved their fall slate of movies into 2022 (including Jackass Forever, Mission Impossible 7, and Top Gun: Maverick).
-Who knows what the fate of Sony’s Spiderman: No Way Home will be with its December release date.
+Just yesterday, Paramount moved their fall slate into 2022 (including Jackass Forever, Mission Impossible 7, and Top Gun: Maverick).
+Who knows the fate of Sony’s Spiderman: No Way Home will be with its December release date.
 2020 was a very tough year for how we conventionally think of cinema.
 However, it’s been a long decline, and the writing was on the wall beforehand.
-As studios create divisions to push higher-quality releases into their own streaming modicum, this could be a chance to enhance both experiences.
+As studios create divisions to push higher-quality releases into their streaming modicum, this could be a chance to enhance both experiences.
 Sometimes, the answer isn’t either-or.
-Especially with movies, everybody should have their turn to experience a two-hour getaway.
-No matter where you choose to go.
+Especially with movies, everybody should have their turn to experience a two-hour getaway—no matter where you choose to go.